WP1: The role of genetic factors, the circadian clock and signalling pathways in tendinopathies

 WP4: Impact of ECM and oxygen tension on the interaction of osteogenesis and angiogenesis

 Blood vessel formation (angiogenesis) and bone formation (osteogenesis) are coupled during bone remodelling to obtain normal bone homeostasis.
-Fracture healing is a process that heavily depends on the cooperation between osteoblasts and endothelial cells in the context of low oxygen tension.
-It is also known that oxygen has a major impact on angiogenesis.
 In the previous INTERBONE project, ERASMUS and UNIVANNA studied the interaction between human osteogenesis and angiogenesis in low oxygen conditions.
 In these conditions, osteoblasts stimulate endothelial morphogenesis, and the osteoblast‐derived proteins involved are currently being scrutinized.
 Many questions remain concerning the impact of ECM on osteogenesis and angiogenesis as well as the impact of oxygen concentration, ECM composition, structure and/or undesired tendon calcification.
 These questions are addressed as the core aims of WP4.